md-bz/chess-telegram/README.md

-**A simple telegram chess bot to play with Chess Notations made with Telegraf and Cloud flare workers.**
+**A simple telegram chess bot to play with Chess Notations made with Telegraf and Netlify.**
 [Live version](https://t.me/ChessMovesBot)